Historically significant lunar eclipses: Fictionalized variations

-In 1885 H. Rider Haggard used an altered version of the real story of the rescue of Columbus in his novel, King Solomon's Mines.
+In 1885, H. Rider Haggard used an altered version of the real story of the rescue of Columbus in his novel, King Solomon's Mines.
 In that novel, Allan Quatermain and his fellow Englishmen use their foreknowledge of a solar eclipse to claim that they will black out the Sun as proof of their powers, and save captive girls from an unjust death sentence.

-In 1889 Mark Twain used a similar plot device in his novel, A Connecticut Yankee in King Arthur's Court.
+In 1889, Mark Twain used a similar plot device in his novel, A Connecticut Yankee in King Arthur's Court.
 In that novel, Hank Morgan, a 19th-century resident of Hartford, Connecticut, after a blow to the head, awakens to find himself inexplicably transported back in time to early medieval England at the time of the legendary King Arthur.
 When Morgan is about to be burned at the stake, he pretends to conjure a solar eclipse that he knew was about to happen; this prediction saves Morgan's life.

-Another novel that used a solar-eclipse scene modeled after Columbus' lunar eclipse was Bolesław Prus' historical 1895 novel, Pharaoh.
+Another novel that used a solar-eclipse scene modeled after Columbus' lunar eclipse was Bolesław Prus' 1895 historical novel, Pharaoh.

 A similar plot also features in The Adventures of Tintin 1949 comic Prisoners of the Sun.

+6 April 1670

+The partial lunar eclipse of 6 April 1670 occurred on Easter Sunday in the Gregorian calendar, the first such case for that calendar and the only one until the April 1819 lunar eclipse.

+10 December 1685

+The longest penumbra-to-penumbra lunar eclipse between the years 1000 and 3000, with a 379.11 minute duration.

+26 December 1852

+The last eclipse to occur on Christmas Day in some parts of the world, which had not happened since 25 December 1806, and will not happen again until 24 December 2159 (UTC).

 15 July 1916

-The Ross Sea party was a component of Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition of 1914–17.
+The Ross Sea party was a component of Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition of 1914–1917.
 Five men were stranded not far away from Cape Evans.
 There was sea ice between them and the relative safety of the hut on Cape Evans.
 On 8 May two of the men, Aeneas Mackintosh and Victor Hayward, decided to make an attempt to reach the hut.
 Soon after they set out a blizzard hit.
 When the weather cleared up, the remaining men tried to look for them, but realized that the ice was far too thin to cross, and that their friends had been lost.
 Now they knew that they should wait for a thicker ice and for the full moon to attempt the crossing.
 Having the full moon was essential, because during polar night the Moon is the only source of natural light other than the extremely dim light of the stars.